 The beauty of this hack is that it doesn’t require too many materials and most of the ingredients can be found around the house.
 All you’ll need is:

 Now, the hack does take a minimum of two hours, but the payoff of a brand new oven makes it worth the wait.
-Here are 11 time-saving cleaning hacks for more everyday messes.
+Don’t miss how to clean your oven hood, too.

 The whole how-to